 Black Friday Math and Literacy

-Nobody is in school on Black Friday (and it's probably looking very different this year), but kids LOVE learning about this day!
+Nobody is in school on Black Friday, but kids LOVE learning about this day!
 They see advertisements for it, hear parents talk about it, and now they can learn about it while practicing their math and literacy skills!
-It's FREE, and you can download it HERE.
+It's FREE, and you can download this Black Friday math activity HERE.

 Thanksgiving Reading Skills Activities

 If you are looking for a huge review of skills, this fall bundle may be just what you need!
 You can either print the task cards out and play Scoot, do a scavenger hunt, incorporate games, or use them in literacy centers, or you can use the digital versions to help students practice their essential reading skills with a festive fall theme.
 Click HERE for this fall reading bundle of activities.

 I hope these resources can help you in your planning this week!
 Of course, I love to incorporate a ton of Thanksgiving books (Balloons over Broadway is always a favorite), as well as discussion and learning about the first Thanksgiving.
 I highly recommend checking out Read Like a Rockstar for fantastic resources about teaching the history of Thanksgiving.